deepak2233/Geometric-Deep-Learning-GDL-/Talk slides template (1).md

 # Geometric Deep Learning(GDL)
 - History Of Geometric Deep Learning
 - Brief Introdouction of Geometric Deep Learning
 - Application of Geometric Deep Learning
-- Machine/Deep Learning vs Geometrict Deep Learning/Graph Representation Learning:
+- Machine/Deep Learning vs Geometric Deep Leaning Representation Learning:
 - Introduction; Structure of Graph
+- Different Types of Tasks
+- How to handle Graph Data with Neural Network
+- Idea/Metheod to perform GNN
 ---
 ## **History of Geometric Deep Learning**
 GDL History has been playing a very impact on the AI field.
 The vast majority of deep learning is performed on **Euclidean Data**.
 This includes datatypes in the 1-dimensional and 2-dimensional domain.
 But we don’t exist in a 1D or 2D world.
 All that we can observe exists in 3D, and our data should reflect that.
 Talking about existing Deep Learning-  Deep learning has applications in computer vision, natural language processing and audio analysis, requiring Euclidean or 2D data.
 To facilitate working with 3D data, researchers are exploring Geometric deep learning, an umbrella term for emerging techniques used to generalise (structured) deep neural models to **Non-Euclidean** domains such as graphs and manifolds.